-- Whether the third party has a need to know the information for the purposes of providing the contracted services; - Whether sharing the personal data complies with the privacy notice that has been provided to the data subject and, if required, the data subject's consent has been obtained; - Whether the third party has agreed to comply with the required data security standards, policies and procedures and implemented adequate security measures; - Whether the transfer complies with any applicable cross border transfer restrictions; and - Whether a fully executed written contract that contains UK GDPR approved third party clauses has been obtained.
+- Whether the third party has a need to know the information for the purposes of providing the contracted services: - Whether sharing the personal data complies with the privacy notice that has been provided to the data subject and, if required, the data subject's consent has been obtained; - Whether the third party has agreed to comply with the required data security standards, policies and procedures and implemented adequate security measures; - Whether the transfer complies with any applicable cross border transfer restrictions; and - Whether a fully executed written contract that contains UK GDPR approved third party clauses has been obtained.

-There may be circumstances where the School is required either by law or in the best interests of our pupils, parents or staff to pass information onto external authorities, for example, the local authority, Ofsted or the department of health.
+There may be circumstances where the School is required either by law or in the best interests of our pupils, parents or staff to pass information onto external authorities for example, the Local Authority, Ofsted or the Department of Health.
 These authorities are up to date with data protection law and have their own policies relating to the protection of any data that they receive or collect.

-The intention to share data relating to individuals to an organisation outside of our School shall be clearly defined within written notifications and details and basis for sharing that data given.
+The intention to share data relating to individuals to an organisation outside of the School shall be clearly defined within written notifications including details and the basis for sharing the data.